mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Examples:

+	//Scrolls "myElement" 200 pixels down from its top and, after 1.5 seconds,
+	//back to the top.
-	// scroll myElement 200 pixels down (from the top) and automatically after 1.5 sec scroll to the top var myFx = new Fx.Scroll('myElement', {
+	var myFx = new Fx.Scroll('myElement', {
 		onComplete: function(){
 			this.toTop.delay(1500, this);